 Dr. Dipankar Chyau Patnaik from the Regional Resilience Office (South Asia) of Christian Aid says local communities are integral to development as we think ahead for the Third UN World Conference on Disaster Risk Reduction at Sendai in Japan.

 10 March 2105

 Invest In Disaster Risk Reduction to Ensure Sustainable Development

-Jaco Cilliers, Resident Representative a.i. and UNDP Country Director for India, says investments in disaster risk reduction are crucial to long term development efforts.
+Jaco Cilliers, Country Director of UNDP in India, says investments in disaster risk reduction are crucial to long term development efforts.
 The task for the international community, ahead of the third World Conference at Sendai in Japan, is to effectively integrate disaster risk and climate change concerns to address the vulnerabilities of people around the world.

 07 February 2015

 Oceans and Seas: Improved Management of Coastal Ecosystems

 Nearly 50 percent of the world population lives within 150 kilometers from the coastline.
 The UNDP session on management of coastal ecosystems deliberates on how to effectively cope with the effects of climate change on coastal region

 The UNDP supported session on community-led management of groundwater at the Delhi Sustainable Development Summit 2015 addressed the challenge of depleting groundwater resources in India.
 Speakers at the session highlighted opportunities to sustainably manage this valuable resource through greater community engagement.

 Jaco Cilliers at Delhi Sustainable Development Summit 2015